oh2mp/the_lux/README.md

 driven as all colors in full intensity.
 I had to use transistors because the ESP8266 would not be able to handle those currents.
 The measured current was about 780 mA after I made the helix.

 The schematic.
-In addition to that I used a step down DC-DC converter to get 3.3V from the 12V power  for the ESP2866.
+In addition to that I used a step down DC-DC converter to get 3.3V for the ESP8266 from the 12V power that feeds the LED strip too.

 ![The schematic](img/the_lux_schema.jpg)